-This certificate is designed for full time graduate students as well as professionals in the fields of criminal justice, nursing/public health, law and paralegal studies, psychology, and social work who wish to expand their expertise in forensic criminology including mental health applications.
+UMass Lowell's Graduate Certificate Program in Forensic Criminology is designed for graduate students and professionals in the fields of criminal justice, nursing/public health, law and paralegal studies, psychology, and social work who wish to expand their expertise in forensic criminology.

-Students in this program focus on populations being served by state and federal court systems, state and federal correctional systems, law enforcement agencies, mental health facilities, and juvenile facilities.
-This certificate is appropriate for the fields of criminal justice, nursing/public health, law and paralegal studies, psychology, and social work.
+This program focuses on populations being served by state and federal court systems, state and federal correctional systems, law enforcement agencies, mental health facilities, and juvenile facilities.

 - Committed to student learning

-- Students are able to choose from a variety of courses appropriate for their own specific professional needs, such as children and families in the legal system, domestic violence, and sexual offenders and treatment.
+- Students are able to choose from a variety of courses focused on their specific professional background, such as children and families in the legal system, domestic violence and sexual offenders

 |Type of Fee||Amount|

 |Late Fee for Nonpayment||$50|

 |Total for Course**||$1,755 ($575 x 3 credits = $1,725 + #30 registration fee per semester)|

 **Courses can vary from one to six credits; this total represents a standard three-credit course.